actionhero/ah-resque-ui/README.md

 The main point of configuration will be the React client's `baseRoute` which is where you enter in the API server's URL.
 Simply set `this.props.baseRoute` on any component which uses the client and it should be passed down.  `window.location.origin` is the default, but that may not be appropriate for all use cases.

+The client can be assigned a `notify(errorMessage, severity)` to plug into your error reporters for failed requests.

 ## Thanks
 - [Theme](https://bootswatch.com)
 - [HighCharts](http://www.highcharts.com/)